VictoriaDhmn/OSMNetFusion/README.md

 - Initially, the simplification disregards accessibility by different transport modes, but this is accounted for when merging information.
 - Each link is labelled based on its accessibility by foot, bike, motorized traffic (and public transport - in progress).
 This allows easy extraction of networks by mode of transport.

 **Note**: This approach is tailored to OSM data.
 The simplification should theoretically work for custom networks, but this has not been tested.
 **Note**: The degree of simplification can be customized in `configFile`.
-**NOTE**: Trajectory data can easily be map-matched to a mode-specific network using tools like [LeuvenMapMatching](https://github.com/wannesm/LeuvenMapMatching).
+**Note**: Trajectory data can easily be map-matched to a mode-specific network using tools like [LeuvenMapMatching](https://github.com/wannesm/LeuvenMapMatching).
-**NOTE**: The network can easily be mapped back to the initial OSM network.
+**Note**: The network can easily be mapped back to the initial OSM network.

 ## Input data